Nicog124/quiz-hw4/README.md

 # quiz-hw4

-THis assignment was a great was to practice JavaScript and CSS again.
+This assignment was a great was to practice JavaScript and CSS again.
 I enjoyed figuring out how to make each question apear after the previous one and all the moving parts behind the sceens.

 https://nicog124.github.io/quiz-hw4/